deis/deis/docs/index.rst

 Welcome
 =======

-Deis is an open source PaaS that makes it easy to deploy :ref:`LXC Containers <container>` and :ref:`Chef Nodes <node>` used to host applications, databases, middleware and other services.
+Deis is an open source PaaS that makes it easy to deploy LXC Containers and Chef Nodes used to host applications, databases, middleware and other services.
 Deis leverages Chef, Docker and Heroku Buildpacks to provide a private PaaS that is lightweight and flexible.

 .. image:: _static/img/deis-graphic.png

-If you are new to Deis, you should start with basic :ref:`concepts`.
+If you are new to Deis, you should start with the :ref:`Technical Overview <overview>`.
 Once you've completed :ref:`installation` of your private Deis controller, explore command-line :ref:`usage` which is elaborated on in the :ref:`tutorial`.